hlascelles/samudra/pages/about-us.md

 **Reports, webinars and voluntary commitments.** Many efforts backed by a significant amount of funding and talent result in reports and events, which are useful if considered in isolation, but in the context of existing reports and previous events they don't get us any closer to overcoming waste management challenges.

-At the UN Climate Change Conference COP26 nations agreed to "start a dialogue" on loss and damage resulting from climate change, but [a proposal to establish a new funding facility to help affected countries was unsuccessful][5].
+At COP26 nations agreed to "start a dialogue" on loss and damage resulting from climate change, but [a proposal to establish a new funding facility to help affected countries was unsuccessful][5].
 At the UN Biodiversity Conference (COP15) the mood is set by the fact that [signatories failed to meet any of the targets they set for themselves][4] at the Convention on Biological Diversity in 2010 (COP10).
 It is difficult to be optimistic about the potential of the UN Treaty on Plastic Pollution that is currently being developed.

 **Focus on visible problems and sexy solutions.** Plastic waste is getting all the attention, largely due to the fact that it floats in water.
-While plastic pollution is truly a major challenge, singling out plastic often prevents the development of holistic, financially sustainable waste management systems.
-Efforts like the [Ministerial Conference on Marine Litter and Plastic Pollution][6] in 2021 encourage governments to focus only on a fraction of the whole waste management challenge, thus drastically limiting the potential of successful solutions.
+While plastic pollution is truly a major challenge, singling out plastic often prevents c Efforts like the [Ministerial Conference on Marine Litter and Plastic Pollution][6] in 2021 encourage governments to focus only on a fraction of the whole waste management challenge, thus drastically limiting the potential of successful solutions.

-Often the focus is on short-term solutions (like plastic credits) and technology-enabled solutions (usually mobile apps), not on building financially, socially and politically sustainable waste management systems.
+Often the focus is on short-term solutions (like plastic credits) and technology-enabled solutions (usually mobile apps), not on building financially, socially and politically sustainable waste management systems and infrastructure.

 ### What Samudra is planning to do

-Let's change the way we approach change.
+Let's change the way we approach change!
 To **increase municipal solid waste collection rates in low and middle income countries** we are building Samudra - a **global action network**, a new type of organisation that is neither government, nor business, nor civil society, but a structure that combines resources and competences of all of these.
 Our focus is on the waste generated today and in the next 10 years.
 This is complementary to [circular economy][7] efforts that focus mostly on building a waste-free future.